The exploitation of the rubber tree from the last quarter of the 19th century in the Amazon presents a double reading:

 A white liquid or latex, also called rubber, which is composed of 35% hydrocarbons, is extracted by incision from its thick stem.

-Latex is a substance with a pH of 7 to 7.2, neutral, but if it is allowed to dry for more than 12 hours, the pH drops to 5, and it coagulates spontaneously forming a polymer, known as rubber.
+Latex is a substance with a neutral pH of 7.0 to 7.2, but if it is allowed to dry for more than 12 hours, the pH drops to 5, and it coagulates spontaneously, forming a polymer known as rubber.

-However, it acquires impurities and becomes very perishable, prone to decomposition.
-To avoid that problem, the rubber is heated and vulcanized.
-Vulcanization is a process, discovered in 1839, in which rubber is heated, with the addition of sulfur, to harden it and make it more resistant.
+However, it acquires impurities and becomes very perishable and prone to decomposition.
+To avoid this problem, the rubber is heated and vulcanized.
+Vulcanization is a process, discovered in 1839, in which rubber is heated, along with the addition of sulfur, to harden it and make it more resistant.

 The additive modifies the composition of the polymer, forming crosslinks or bridges between the different polymer chains.
-In such a way that the rubber becomes resistant to solvents and changes in ambient temperature.
+In this way the rubber becomes resistant to solvents and changes in ambient temperature.